In-situ Radiation Damage Study of Silicon Carbide Detectors Subjected to Clinical Proton Beams: Introduction

 Silicon carbide (SiC) is a wide-bandgap semiconductor known for its high breakdown voltage, charge carrier drift velocity, and thermal conductivity, making it widely used in power electronics and a promising alternative to silicon in high-energy physics applications.
 The most commonly used polytype (crystal stacking order) in industry is 4H-SiC, which has a bandgap energy of $E_\mathrm{g} = \SI{3.26}{\electronvolt}$ \cite{sinelnik_theoretical_2021}.
 Its ten-fold higher breakdown voltage over silicon allows power electronics devices to be made ten times as thin, which means an order of magnitude faster charge carrier drift time.
 In 4H-SiC detectors, the wide bandgap enables operation at room temperature even after significant irradiation, due to the low dark current.

 One of the simplest forms of a semiconductor particle detector is a reverse-biased p-in-n (PiN) diode.
 On a highly-doped 4H-SiC substrate wafer, typically around \SI{300}{\micro\meter} thick, a high-purity epitaxial layer (epi-layer) with a thickness of up to $\SI{100}{\micro\meter}$ is grown.
 The minimum doping of the epitaxial layer that can be achieved is around \SI{5e13}{\centi\meter^{-3}}, and is still the focus of optimization in the manufacturing process.
 On top of the epi-layer, a thin, strongly p-doped layer is implanted, and both anode and cathode metal contacts are deposited on top and bottom of the device.
 When a reverse bias is applied, the lightly doped epi-layer gets depleted, forming the active volume of the detector.
+Further details about the fabrication process including ion implantation can be found in \cite{novotny_first_2025} and \cite{rodriguez_planar_2005}.

 Due to its larger ionization energy compared to silicon, 4H-SiC produces fewer charge carriers (about \num{55} to \num{57} electron–hole pairs per \si{\micro\meter} for a minimum ionizing particle (MIP) \cite{gsponer_measurement_2024}).
 Increasing the thickness of the active volume would enhance the signal amplitude, but this is challenging to manufacture and leads to very large full depletion voltages due to the limitations on the doping concentrations that can be obtained, as the depletion width grows proportional to the square root of the applied bias voltage and inverse doping concentration.